arcogelderblom/AdventOfCode2020/README.md

-# AdventOfCode2020
+# Advent of Code 2019 :christmas_tree:
-Advent of Code 2020
+My entry for Advent Of Code 2019.